Conversation: White Privilege and White Supremacy Culture

 Sign-up at the bottom of the page!

 In need of a Summer service project for your organization?
-JustLiving Farm has a foodbank garden needing weeding and harvesting regularly, as well as many maintenance projects during every season .
+JustLiving Farm’s Foodbank Garden needs help planting, weeding, and harvesting.
 If you or your group would like to lend a hand with the garden, maintenance, repair, or a new project, please contact dave@justlivingfarm.
-Stay tuned for additional volunteer opportunities.